The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 See Also

-dmaxmultinom for the PMF of the maximum, dminmultinom for the PMF of the minimum, and drangemultinom for the PMF of the range.
+Jlargemultinomcdf for the full distribution object, pJlargemultinom for the CDF at specific points, dmaxmultinom for the PMF of the maximum, and dminmultinom for the PMF of the minimum.

 Examples